karan9576/HostelHunt/README.md

 **Key Responsibilities and Achievements:**

-- **Designed** and **developed** the user interface using HTML, CSS, and JavaScript, ensuring a responsive and intuitive user experience.
+- **Designed** and **developed** the user interface using HTML, CSS, and JavaScript, and EJS ensuring a responsive and intuitive user experience.
 - **Implemented** RESTful APIs for efficient communication between the front-end and back-end, adhering to REST principles for a standardized approach.
 - **Integrated** MongoDB as the database solution to store and manage user data and hostel information, ensuring scalability and reliability.
 - **Configured** Node.js and Express.js to create a robust back-end server, enabling efficient handling of requests and responses.